 - The list below, which is not exhaustive, provides examples of offences that are normally regarded as gross misconduct.
 Such incidents totally compromise working relationships and would normally result in dismissal.
-Examples include: - o theft; - o fraud; - deliberate falsification of records; - deliberate damage to property and equipment; - o fighting or assaulting (verbally or physically) another person; - bullying and harassment (including sexual harassment); - o serious negligence which causes unacceptable loss, damage, or injury; - serious incapability through alcohol or abuse of illegal or prescription drugs; - possession or custody of illegal drugs on our premises; - unlawful discrimination or harassment on the grounds of sex, sexual orientation, race, disability, age, religion or belief or gender reassignment; - o refusal to carry out reasonable instructions; - o unauthorised entry to computer records; - unauthorised use or disclosure of confidential information or personal data; - any activity likely to bring the group into disrepute; - breach of code of conduct; - sleeping or being in a position conducive of sleep; - o covert recording of meetings or conversations; - o abuse of client, service user or resident; - breach of health and safety rules, likely to endanger self or others (including breach of PPE guidelines); - o serious breach of trust; and/or - unauthorised absence. - If, after the investigation and hearing, the Group is satisfied that gross misconduct has occurred, the result is summary dismissal without notice or salary in lieu.
+Examples include: - o theft; - fraud; - deliberate falsification of records; - deliberate damage to property and equipment; - o fighting or assaulting (verbally or physically) another person; - bullying and harassment (including sexual harassment); - o serious negligence which causes unacceptable loss, damage or injury; - attending work under the influence of drugs/alcohol; - o possession or custody of illegal drugs on our premises; - unlawful discrimination or harassment on the grounds of sex, sexual orientation, race, disability, age, religion or belief or gender reassignment; - refusal to carry out reasonable instructions; - unauthorised entry to computer records; - unauthorised use or disclosure of confidential information or personal data; - any activity likely to bring the group into disrepute; - breach of code of conduct; - sleeping or being in a position conducive of sleep; - covert recording of meetings or conversations; - abuse of client, service user or resident; - breach of health and safety rules, likely to endanger self or others (including breach of PPE guidelines); - failure to report abuse; - serious breach of trust; and/or - unauthorised absence. - If, after the investigation and hearing, the Group is satisfied that gross misconduct has occurred, the result is summary dismissal without notice or salary in lieu.